 Follow These Tips During A Tornado

-Many people assume tornadoes can only occur in “Tornado Alley” during the spring months that area between the Rocky and Appalachian mountains generally known to be prone to this type of extreme weather.
+Many people assume tornadoes can only occur in “Tornado Alley” during the spring months the area between the Rocky and Appalachian Mountains is generally known to be prone to this type of extreme weather.
 While many midwestern U.S. states do see more twisters than other parts of the country, tornados have been reported in every state in the union.
 If the conditions are right, they can cause massive destruction any time of the year, in any region of the country.

 The following guide and tips can be used to help protect yourself and your family from the dangers of tornadoes.

 As a first step, and as you would in preparation for any natural disaster, assemble a survival kit and prepare an emergency plan.
 Make sure everyone in your household knows what they must do and where they must go to stay safe, and practice your plan at least once a year.

 What Is the Difference between a Tornado Watch and a Tornado Warning?

 A tornado watch means tornadoes are possible in the area.
 You should review your emergency plan, check supplies and be ready to act quickly if a tornado does approach.

 A tornado warning means a tornado has been visually sighted or indicated by weather radar and you should act immediately.
 Be sure to have a battery-powered weather radio available to monitor potential tornado activity.

 What Are the Signs of a Tornado?

 Some of the potential indicators of tornadoes may include:

 A strong, persistent rotation in the cloud base and/or whirling dust or debris on the ground under a cloud base.